jrpool/jsonresume-theme-a11y/README.md

 You can declare what language your résumé is in.
 This makes your résumé localized and also more accessible.
 With the language declared, an assistive device that is converting the text to speech may be better able to choose the proper language-specific algorithm and thus render the content with correct pronunciation.

 Do this by including a `lang` property at the root level of your source file.
 Make the value of the `lang` property an object with 2 properties: `format` and `data`.
-The value of `format` should be `hide`, and the value of `data` should be an [HTML-standard code](https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry) for a language.
+The value of `format` is `hide`, and the value of `data` is an [HTML-standard code](https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry) for a language.
 Follow the [advice of the W3C](https://www.w3.org/International/questions/qa-choosing-language-tags) on this.
 For English, the `lang` property would be:

 ```json
 "lang": {